 Let's have some fun facts before we continue our journey in this amazing place.

-The fort was originally built by the British East India Company in 1786 to protect Penang from potential attacks by local natives and other European powers.
-The fort was originally constructed from wood and mud but later strengthened with brick and stone.
+The fort was initially built by the British East India Company in 1786 to protect Penang from potential attacks by local natives and other European powers.
+The fort was initially constructed from wood and mud but later strengthened with brick and stone.
 It was named after Charles Cornwallis, the Governor-General of India at the time.
 The fort served as a military and administrative base for the British in the region and played a significant role in the history of Penang.
 Today, it's a popular tourist attraction in Penang, offering visitors a fascinating glimpse into the island's military and colonial history.

 Without further delay, let's move your step and follow me into this fort.
-After purchasing the entrance ticket at the ticketing counter, you'll be exploring the fort at your own pace (or taking a guided tour).
-SMART TIP! 💡 Keep your entrance ticket as you can use it as the cashback voucher in the restaurant in the fort.
+After purchasing the entrance ticket at the ticketing counter, you'll explore the fort at your own pace (or take a guided tour).

 The statue of Captain Francis Light is a notable feature of Fort Cornwallis.
 He was a British administrator and trader who was the founder of Penang.
 This statue is a tribute to his achievements and contributions to the region.
 It stands in a prominent location within the fort grounds, and you can take a close-up look at the statue and learn about the man and his role in the region's history.
-The statue is a symbol of the British colonial legacy in Penang and serves as a reminder of the city's rich cultural heritage.
+The statue symbolises the British colonial legacy in Penang and serves as a reminder of the city's rich cultural heritage.

 There are many cannons laid in the fort.
 These are some of them.